prodo-dev/prodo/docs/content/03_plugins/effects.md

 });
 ```

-The problem with this is that we do not know what the new todos id will be,
+The problem with this is that we do not know what the new todo's id will be,
 which makes it hard to write a deterministic test.
 This is where the effect
 plugin comes in.